-Any eligible registered voter in San Francisco may sign a petition to place an initiative Charter Amendment on the San Francisco ballot.
+Only eligible registered San Francisco voters may sign a petition to place an initiative ordinance or declaration of policy on the San Francisco ballot.
 (CAEC § 100)

 May a circulator register a person to vote and at the same time obtain that person's signature on an initiative petition?